x-stend/x/README.md

 ## License

 Distributed under the MIT License.
-See [LICENSE.txt](LICENSE) for more information.
+See [LICENSE](LICENSE) for more information.